The Return Times Theorem, Auto-Correlation and Sequences with an Empty Fourier-Bohr Spectrum: Introduction

 \textbf{Remark: }It was actually formulated in \cite{key-3} for a bounded $x$ and the cancellation property refered there to processes of just finite expectation.
 The formulation given above fits better the character of our paper and requires only a straight-forward modification of the original proof.
 In fact, also in \cite{key-3} the proof that (i)$\rightarrow$(ii) is written explicitly only for processes $\left(Y_{n}\left(\omega\right)\right)_{n\in\mathbb{Z}}$ of finite variance.
 The deduction from that to finite expectation requires a step which is implicit in that proof, and its details can be found in Lemma 5 and Lemma 8 in \cite{key-2}. \\

-Unlike in Theorem 0, condition (i) of Theorem 1' refers to the $\mu$ for which $x$ is generic to by the assumption of that theorem.
+Unlike in Theorem 0, condition (i) of Theorem 1' refers to the $\mu$ for which $x$ is generic.
 It is observed in \cite{key-9} (cf. also p.
 15 in \cite{key-7}) that the proof of Theorem 1' can actually yield an equivalent condition to (ii) that, unlike (i), does not refer to $\mu$ and hence is a more intrinsic characterization of such an $x$.
 It involves an expression linked to the auto-correlation of the sequence $x$.
 This is Theorem $1$ in the present paper. \\

-\textbf{Theorem 1: }\textit{Let $x=\left(x_{n}\right)_{n\in\mathbb{N}}$ be a complex sequence generic relative to a $\sigma$-invariant Borel probability measure $\mu$ on $\mathbb{C}^{\mathbb{N}}$ satisfying \\\\ $\sup\left\{ \frac{\left|x_{1}\right|^{2}+\dots+\left|x_{N}\right|^{2}}{N}\right\} _{N\in\mathbb{N}}<\infty$.
+\textbf{Theorem 1: }\textit{Let $x=\left(x_{n}\right)_{n\in\mathbb{N}}$ be a complex sequence generic relative to a $\sigma$-invariant Borel probability measure $\mu$ on $\mathbb{C}^{\mathbb{N}}$ satisfying \\\\ $\sup_{N\in \mathbb{N}} \frac{\left|x_{1}\right|^2+\dots+\left|x_{N}\right|^2}{N}<\infty$.
 The following conditions are equivalent:}